datacommonsorg/website/docs/developer_guide.md

    ./scripts/compile_messages.sh
    ```

 1. **IMPORTANT**: Manually restart the flask or minikube instance to reload the config and translations.
+Most likely, this means re-running `run_server.py`

 1. Test the data on a place page!